pixeleate/algorithms-javascript/README.md

 If you want an specific solution, please raise an issue.

-### Do you want contribute? go ahead raise a Pull Request
+### Do you want to contribute? go ahead raise a Pull Request

 If you have a different approach or a better performance solution, the only constrain is that must be Javascript ES6 or newer.